 Kemetic yoga is a combination of physical movements, controlled deep breathing, and meditation.
 It heals and regenerates by activating the parasympathetic nervous system.
 The progressive postures create alignment of the spinal column to correct defects in the skeletal-muscular system.
 The effect is stress relief, better blood circulation, better flow of the internal life force, and cerebral spinal fluid throughout the body.

-The yoga sequences are designed to stimulate the kundalini or “life force” coiled at the base to the spine.
+The yoga sequences are designed to stimulate the kundalini or “life force” coiled at the base of the spine.
 It helps to reduce stress and negative thinking by challenging the mind and body with chanting, breathing exercises, singing, meditation, and a series of poses called kriyas.
 It’s best for you if you’re searching for a physical and spiritual practice.

 Ashtanga yoga is a very physical, flow-style yoga with spiritual components.
 It consists of six series of specific poses taught in order.
 You have to memorize and master each pose and series under the guidance of the teacher before being given the next one, making your practice unique.
 Choose it if you like routine or more physical, yet spiritual, practice.